Price Discrimination in International Airline Markets: Conclusion

 \section{Conclusion}

-We develop a model of intra-temporal and inter-temporal price discrimination by airlines that sell a fixed number of seats of different quality to heterogenous consumers arriving before a flight.
-We specify demand as non-stationary and stochastic, which accommodates the salient features of airline pricing.
+We develop a model of intra-temporal and inter-temporal price discrimination by airlines that sell a fixed number of seats of different quality to heterogeneous consumers arriving before a flight.
+We specify demand as non-stationary and stochastic, accommodating the salient features of airline pricing.
 Using unique data from international airline markets, we flexibly estimate the distribution of preferences for flights.
-The estimation exploits the relationship between a passenger's seat chosen, timing of purchases, reasons for travel, and the fare paid to identify how effectively airlines discriminate using sources of passenger heterogeneity.
-We find that the flexibility of the model and estimation algorithm are successful in capturing key features of our data.
+The estimation exploits the relationship between a passenger's seat chosen, the timing of purchases, reasons for travel, and the fare paid to identify how effectively airlines discriminate using sources of passenger heterogeneity.
+We find that the flexibility of the model and estimation algorithm successfully captures key features of our data, such as the price paths for both economy and first-class tickets, the number of purchases, and the differences in fares of the two cabins across time.

-Next, through several counterfactual exercises, we use the estimates to explore the role that stochastic demand and asymmetric information have on efficiency and the distribution of surplus.
-We find that current pricing practices result in substantial inefficiencies relative to the first-best outcome.
-In particular, total welfare is only 89\% of the welfare without demand uncertainty and asymmetric information.
-To isolate the role of different sources of asymmetric information in determining welfare, we solve for optimal seat-release and prices when the airline can discriminate based on passengers' reason to travel, and also when the airline can observe their preferences.
-The first case (i.e., third-degree price discrimination) achieves 88\% of the first-best welfare, representing a 1\% decrease from current practices.
-Business passengers' and leisure passengers' surpluses decrease due to the loss of informational rent and reduction in seats sold.
-The second case (i.e., first-degree price discrimination) where the only remaining source of inefficiency is inter-temporal demand uncertainty, has an insignificant effect on welfare compared to the first case.
-Thus, demand uncertainty accounts for almost all of the total welfare loss, while asymmetric information accounts for none.
+Next, through several counterfactual exercises, we use the estimates to explore the role stochastic demand and asymmetric information have on efficiency and the distribution of surplus.
+Because of private information about demand, there are substantial inefficiencies relative to the first-best outcome under the current pricing practices.
+In particular, total welfare is only 77\% of the welfare without demand uncertainty and asymmetric information.
+To isolate the role of different sources of asymmetric information in determining welfare, we solve for optimal seat release and prices when the airline can discriminate based on passengers' reason to travel and when the airline can observe their preferences.
+The first case (i.e., third-degree price discrimination) achieves 80\% of the first-best welfare, representing a 3\% increase from current practices.
+Business passengers' surpluses decrease, but leisure passengers' surpluses increase due to the business passengers' loss of informational rent.
+The second case (i.e., first-degree price discrimination), where the only remaining source of inefficiency is inter-temporal demand uncertainty, significantly affects welfare compared to the first case.
+Thus, private information about demand accounts for 87\% of the total welfare loss, while dynamic uncertainty about demand accounts for the rest.